ACCESS-NRI/access-hive.org.au/docs/configurations/access-om.md

 ACCESS-OM stands for ACCESS **O**cean **M**odel.
 There is more than just an ocean model, but it indicates that this is not a fully-coupled model, i.e. not coupled with a model atmosphere, the atmospheric fields that drive the model are provided by a data product.
 Usually the data product is derived from reanalysis, e.g. [JRA55-do](#jra55-do) and [ERA5](#era5).

 ACCESS-NRI will release an ACCESS-OM model configuration.
-The first release of ACCESS-OM will be derived from the COSIMA ACCESS-OM2 suite.
+The first release of ACCESS-OM will be derived from the COSIMA ACCESS-OM2 suite and will include [ocean] and [sea ice] components.

 ## [ACCESS-OM2][COSIMA-models]